Troubleshooting

 One of the consequences of living in a densely populated city like New York is that even if you don’t know your neighbors, you can probably hear them, either in the hallways or through an adjoining wall—and sometimes even smell what they’re cooking for dinner.

 The rules about common nuisances like weird sounds and odorous trash are typically spelled out in your lease or bylaws and can often be fairly easy to tackle (or ultimately endure—with the requisite complaining and kvetching that is every New Yorker’s right).
-But what can you do when someone’s behavior is beyond obnoxious and borders on harassment?
+But what can you do when someone’s behavior is beyond obnoxious and borders on harassment—like yelling and groping?
+(These and other behaviors are part of a current real-life situation, below.)

 New York State law defines harassment as any conduct intended to annoy, threaten, intimidate, or alarm another person.
+(Here's a handy guide in plain language.)
 If that sounds like your situation, you should know there are steps you can take to resolve the situation—including calling the police if you are ever physically in danger.
-Here's what else you can do.
+Read on for what else you can do.

-[Editor’s Note: An earlier version of this post was published in September 2022.
-We are presenting it again with updated information for October 2023.]
+[Editor’s note: An earlier version of this post was published in October 2023.
+We are presenting it again with updated information for September 2024.]

 1. Talk it out